gmlove/openshift-workshop/examples.md

 - Create resources by `oc create -f exported-for-promotion.yaml`
 - Tag an image from test1 by `oc tag test1/nodejs-ex:latest nodejs-ex:latest`
 - After that you can trigger a deployment, and after it succeeded, you will be able to open the application in `sys` environment
+- Try create a template for these resources and then you can create any new environment with one command

 Logging, Monitoring, Debugging
 ----------------------------------

 ### Logging aggregation

+- EFK solution, check a video [here](https://www.youtube.com/watch?v=RMDX3YC0CSQ)

 ### Monitoring solutions